 Students studying Photography & Media acquire the technical skills and creative fluency needed to create resonant visual images.
 Focusing on the interrelation of photography and art, courses challenge students to overcome preconceptions about the medium and strengthen their individual practices.
 With courses in traditional and digital processes, faculty members provide a multifaceted approach to the technical skills of image making and the conceptual foundations of photography.

-Photography & Media Faculty
+Photography & Media Full-time Faculty

 - Alexander Birchler, Associate Professor of Practice